 Chapman's great interest in the theoretical aspects of naval architecture and his desire to transform shipbuilding from a trade into a science led him to produce a large number of treatises and other publications, of which the best known internationally is Architectura Navalis Mercatoria, the work presented here.

 In 1765, Chapman took leave of absence from his work as chief naval architect for the Archipelago Fleet based at Sveaborg (off Helsinki) to devote himself for two years to Architectura Navalis Mercatoria, a volume of drawings which, in Chapman's view, exemplified the best and most interesting vessels of the time.
 The work was published in 1768.
 Several original copies of the book are in the museum's possession, together with the copper plates originally used to print the illustrations.

 The book contains 62 copper engravings depicting vessels and craft from both Sweden and abroad.
-Some were designed by Chapman himself, but many of them were vessels or types which he had encountered on his travels, or seen around him, and which had attracted his interest.
+Some were designed by Chapman himself, but many of them were vessels or types which he had encountered and which had attracted his interest.
 The book covers everything from warships to cargo boats and small fishing craft.

 The illustrated part of the book was intended to be followed immediately by a descriptive and explanatory text, but for various reasons there was a delay of seven years before the text was published.
 When it did appear, it was as one of the chapters in a book entitled "Tractat om Skeppsbyggeriet".

 "Tractat om Skeppsbyggeriet" was translated into English in 1820.
 Although the book was entitled "A Treatise on ship-building: with explanations and demonstrations respecting the Architectura Navalis Mercatoria", the particular chapter containing the explanatory text on Architectura Navalis Mercatoria is missing from the English translation.